ccoutant/dwarf-locations/016-overlay-composite-location-descriptions.md

 address where the consumer determines how many bytes to read from the location.

-If producer wants to make a location a bit more like what is created when using piece operators and ensure that the composite storage that a location references only contains 8 usable bytes, then two overlay can be placed over an empty composite location.
+If the producer wants to make a location a bit more like what is created when using piece operators and ensure that the composite storage that a location references only contains 8 usable bytes, then two overlays can be placed over an empty composite location.

     DW_OP_composite